 So – cable went bye, bye.
 And you know what?
 It truly wasn’t as hard as I thought it was going to be.
-We rarely watch television as it is (I think there’s only 3 or 4 shows we watched on a regular basis), so cutting the cable cord wasn’t too difficult.
+We rarely watch television as it is (I think there are only 3 or 4 shows we watched on a regular basis), so cutting the cable cord wasn’t too difficult.

 There were some concerns…

 Friends and family were a bit concerned for us, though.
-“You’re going to be so bored!”, “What are you going to do for fun if you don’t have TV?”, “Aren’t you worried about missing your shows?”.
+“You’re going to be so bored!”, “What are you going to do for fun if you don’t have a TV?”, “Aren’t you worried about missing your shows?”.